helmwave/docs/docs/yaml.md

 ## Releases[]

-> Almost all options that are here are native helm options
+> Almost all options that are here are native helm options.

 |            field            | required |       type       | default | `helmwave build` |
 |:---------------------------:|:--------:|:----------------:|:-------:|:----------------:|